jkeizer1/SongSequencer/README.md

 ## Overview

 Song Sequencer is used to sequence other sequencers forming a song.
 Think of it as a 8:1 switch for sequencers; up to 8 input sequencers are switched to the master outputs at the right time.
-Sequence The Disting NT's "Step Sequencer" or external sequencers.
+Sequence the Disting NT's "Step Sequencer" or external sequencers.
 It can sequence external sequencers (via CV and gates), and includes a transpose cv added to pitch, and assignable CV output (WIP).

 ## Key Features

-- Sequence up to 8 other sequencers, one or more sequencers may be a Disting NT Step Sequencers each with up to 32 Sequences (See Disting NT Step Sequencer documenation)
+- Sequence up to 8 other sequencers (external modules) over 8 steps
+- Sequence the Expert Sleeers Disting NT Step Sequencer by selecting from its 32 sequences for each of the 8 steps
-- Sequencer repeats up to 16 times so that you may have songs with repeated phrases
+- Sequence phrase repeats up to 16 times per step
-- On Off switches for the 8 steps of the song that may be "played" via the custom user interface (UI)
+- Set On Off switches for the 8 steps of the song that may be "played" via the custom user interface (UI)
-- Master reset input to reset Song Sequencer to the first step that is "On"
+- Use a Master reset input to reset Song Sequencer to the first step that is "On"
-- Reset issued at end of each sequence which can be a shared reset output or by sequencer
+- Send Reset triggers at end of each sequence
+- Share the Reset output across all sequencers
-- Beat input corresponding to the tempo used to advance steps at the right time
+- Use a Beat (tempo) input and Bars/Beats per Bar to control when to switch to the next sequencer step
-- Pitch CV Output with transpose CV input (unquantized)
+- Pass Pitch CV Output with transpose CV input (unquantized) to a common CV output
-- Gate Output that follows the assigned sequencer (ie. independent of the beat clock tempo)
+- Pass Gate Output that follows the assigned sequencer (ie. independent of the beat clock tempo) to a common Gate Output
-- Assignable CV Output (pass any CV from the input sequencer for a step to an output) (WIP)
+- Pass an Assignable CV Output (pass any CV from the input sequencer for a step to an output) (WIP)

 ## Custom User Interface